clartaq/cwiki/resources/private/md/Text_Formatting.md

 Note that not all Markdown editors require the heading text to be followed by the same number of number signs.
 However, others do.
 When importing or exporting text from CWiki, it's probably a good idea to match the number signs.
 As far as I know, all Markdown editors will work with that markup.

-Here is a horizontal rule produced by at least three hyphens in a row: `---`.

----
+## Lists ##

-An unordered, or "bullet" list can be created by preceding each line in the list with an asterisk or dash.
+An unordered, or "bullet", list can be created by preceding each line in the list with an asterisk or dash.

 ```
 - a list item